Last Updated on November 19, 2024 by Carlos Alonso

 First Class Mail Postage Rates

-First Class Mail is known for its speed and reliability but watch for any rate increase.
+First Class Postage is known for its speed and reliability but watch for any rate increase.
 This type of mail is given priority by the USPS, ensuring quick delivery times of 1-5 business days, even as postage rates increase.
 However, it comes at a higher cost, ranging from $0.40 to $1.16 per piece.
 A minimum of 500 pieces is required for bulk mailing to qualify for presort pricing, according to the Postal Regulatory Commission.
 This class of postcard postage is the most expensive.

 Pros: